 Example 3

-Who cares about you most?
-Your network.
-Instead of asking them to circulate a boring resume, ask them to share your presume instead!
+Instead of asking your network to circulate a boring resume, ask them to share your presentation resume instead!

 Re-Cap